alephium/docs/docs/FAQ.md

 Automatic address discovery will be added in the near future.
 That way, when restoring a wallet, the app will automatically start a scanning process to find addresses that are "active" (active = have been used to send/receive transactions), so that the user doesn't have to manually re-generate them.

+### What analytics does the desktop wallet collect?

+In Alephium, we take your concerns about privacy and user experience seriously.
+Enabling analytics can actually help us improve your experience without compromising your privacy.
+Rest assured that the information we collect is completely anonymous.
+When you launch your wallet for the first time, we generate a unique ID (for example, `vCJGCsDPrZ8WJaIKZMWjU`) which is the only identification information we require.
+We don't collect IPs or any identifiable data.
+We only collect data on button clicks, number of wallets, number of addresses, number of contacts, and wallet preferences.
+This helps us understand which features are useful to our users and which ones are not.
+We encourage you to check out our open-source code base and [look for the `posthog?.capture` keyword](https://github.com/alephium/desktop-wallet/search?q=posthog%3F.capture) to see exactly which events we capture.

 ## Miscellaneous

 ### How can I find translated content?